mgp/book-notes/the-war-of-art.markdown

 * Grandiose fantasies are the sign of an amateur.
 A professional knows that success, like happiness, is a by-product of work.
 * The professional concentrates on the work and allows rewards to come or not come, whatever they like.

+#### Resistance and Isolation

+* We're never alone when embarking on an enterprise: The act of courage calls forth infallibly that deeper part of ourselves that supports and sustains us.

+#### Resistance and Isolation, Part Two

+* Avoid loneliness when writing by imagining the reader, to whom you hope to impart inspiration and wisdom.

+#### Resistance and Healing

+* The idea that you must complete your healing before you are ready to do your work is a myth.
+* The athlete knows the day will never come when he wakes up pain-free.
+He has to play hurt.
+* The part of us that we imagine needs healing is not the part we create from; that part is far deeper and stronger.
+The more troubles you have, the better and richer that part becomes.
+* The part that needs healing is our personal life.
+But personal life has nothing to do with work.
+* Resistance knows that the more psychic energy we expend dredging and re-dredging the tired, boring injustices of our personal lives, the less juice we have to do our work.

+#### Resistance and Support

+* Seeking support from friends and family is like having people gathered around your deathbed: It's nice, but when the ship sails, all they can do is stand on the dock waving goodbye.
+* The more energy we spend stoking up on support from colleagues and loved ones, the weaker we become and the less capable of handling our business.

+#### Resistance and Rationalization

+* The job of rationalization is to keep us from feeling the shame we would feel if we truly faced what cowards we are for not doing our work.
+* It's one thing to lie to ourselves.
+It's another thing to believe it.

+#### Resistance and Rationalization, Part Two

+* Instead of showing us fear, which might shame us and impel us to do our work, Resistance brings in rationalization as a spin doctor.
+* What's insidious about the rationalizations that Resistance presents to us is that a lot of them are true – they're legitimate.
+* What Resistance leaves out is that all this means nothing.
+Tolstoy had thirteen kids and wrote War and Peace.

+#### Resistance Can Be Beaten

+* Defeating Resistance is like giving birth – it seems impossible until you remember that women have been doing it successfully, with and without support, for fifty million years.